 Acquire multispectral images of a cross-sectional view of gossans

-We will then dig trenches at least one meter deep into the selected gossans to obtain a cross-sectional view.
+We will then dig 30-50 cm deep trenches in the selected gossans to obtain a cross-sectional view.
 This process is analogous to a rover acquiring a coring sample (for example, the corer of the next ExoMars 2020 mission of the European Space Agency is expected to reach depths of at most two meters).
-High-resolution multispectral images of these sections will be acquired to determine the stratigraphy of the outcrop.
-This multispectral information will allow to distinguish and categorize the different layers.
-The sensor that will be used is similar to the Panoramic Camera (Pancam) which was on board the Spirit and Opportunity rovers for Mars exploration, or to the Mastcam-Z instrument which is on board the Mars 2020 rover [8,9].
-These types of cameras allow to derive a first-order spectral analysis of the minerals present.
+Images of these sections will be acquired to determine the stratigraphy of the outcrop.
+This information will allow to distinguish and categorize the different layers.
+Samples will be acquired for each identified layer, using organically sterile material to avoid contamination.
+The samples will be brought back to the laboratory for further analysis.

 The fourth step of our project is to investigate the spectral signature, the composition and the biosignature content of the reported samples.
 The analyses will be conducted in different laboratories by the students, under the supervision of the researchers.
 Bringing back to the laboratories samples similar to those collected on Mars for further study is in line with the objectives of the Mars 2020 rover, for which the samples will be acquired, sealed, stored on board and then deposited on the surface of Mars to be retrieved by a later mission.